mdesson/shopify-inventory-microservice/README.md

 - If the coordinator fails, the work queue will send error state to the DLQ
 - If the lambdas fail they will send their error state to the dead letter queue
+- The dead letter queue is connected to an SNS topic which will broadcast the error to all subscribers

 This service explicitly does not handle its own errors, beyond a set number of retry attempts.
 Should a job fail repeatedly, the services are notified and it is up to them if they wish to keep trying or revert to their initial state and alert a client or another service.